Getting broken yellow lines painted on your street

 How to request broken yellow lines

-You can request broken yellow lines on our website if you think they're needed on your street.
+You can request broken yellow lines, if you think they're needed on your street.

-If you want to complain about a vehicle parked on broken yellow lines, call us on 09 355 3553.
+If you want to complain about a vehicle parked on broken yellow lines, report it to us.
 You'll need the registration number and location of the vehicle when you call.

 What happens after you request broken yellow lines